columbiaspace/lioncub-fsw/FprimeZephyrReference/Components/LightSensorManager/docs/sdd.md

 # Components::LightSensorManager

-Component that delivers data from the VEML 6031 using the zephyr driver
+Component emitting telemetry read from a VEML 6031 light sensor.
+This component communicates with the VEML 6031 sensor using a Zephyr driver and provides illuminance data.

 ## Usage Examples
 Add usage examples here